 You can think of prepared sharing mediums as tools to help users communicate, but if they want to do it differently don’t get in the way.

 While the general trend is heading towards asking for as few permissions as possible, I still think this point is important.

 If your referral program allows users to share on social media sites like Facebook or Twitter I strongly recommend you don’t get them to authorize an app.
 It can be tempting to ask for permission to see their friends, post to their wall, and all the rest.
 However, due to other companies abusing these privileges, simply asking for them may result in a substantial increase of referral program abandonment

 12. Let Users Email from Their Inbox

-One approach to help users remember their friends’ email address is through email provider integration.
-However, getting users to authorize another app increases friction, not to mention this method of email marketing is coming increasingly under attack by law makers.
+One approach to help users remember their friends’ email addresses is through email provider integration.
+However, getting users to authorize another app increases friction, not to mention this method of email marketing is coming increasingly under attack by lawmakers.